 Dr. Brian Leach joined The Skin Surgery Center of Charleston in 2017 as a Fellowship-trained Mohs surgeon and serves our Charleston office.
 He brings 24+ years of experience in both civilian and military medical care.

 Dr. Leach has authored more than a dozen scientific publications and presented extensively at local, regional, national and international conferences.
-He also is a Lieutenant Colonel in the USAF Inactive Ready Reserve after twelve-and-a-half years of active duty in the military and one year in the Active Reserves.
+He was a Lieutenant Colonel in the US Army and Air Force for twelve-and-a-half years of Active duty military service, and for one year in the USAF Reserves.
 Additionally, Dr. Leach is a Fellow of the American College of Mohs Surgery, the American Academy of Dermatology and the American Society of Dermatologic Surgery.

 View Full Bio / CV